 The Office of the Executive Vice President is tasked with the overall responsibility for collecting and securing documentation, and for ensuring confidentiality of all matters related to any filed grievance or complaint.
 The Executive Vice President may delegate these responsibilities to the Vice Presidents.

-Any student who has already followed the Grievance/Complaint Procedures as noted above, and the issue is not resolved, may contact the Texas Workforce Commission's Career School section (Phone: 512.936.3100 - certificate /diploma program issues) or our accreditor.
+In accordance with requirements issued by the U.S. Department of Education, any student who has already followed the Grievance/Complaint Procedures as noted above, and feels the issue is not resolved, may contact the our accrediting agency: